masc-ucsc/docs/docs/pyrope/05-assert.md

 # Assertions

-Assertions are considered to debug statements.
+Assertions are considered debug statements.
 This means that they can not have side effects on non-debug statements.

 Pyrope supports a syntax close to Verilog for assertions.
-The language is designed to have 3 levels of assertion checking: simulation runtime, compilation time, and formal verification time.
+The language is designed to have 3 levels of assertion checking: compilation time, simulation runtime, and formal verification time.

 There are 5 main verification statements:

 * `assert`: The condition should be true at runtime.
 If `comptime assert`, the condition must be true at compile time.

 * `assume`: Similar to assert, but allows the tool to simplify code based on it (it has optimization side-effects).

-* `verify`: Similar to assert, but it is potentially slow to check, so it is checked only when verification is enabled.
+* `verify`: Similar to assert, but it is potentially slow to check, so it is checked only when formal verification is enabled.
+Simulation can also check for this, but because it is slow, it may not be active by default.

+* `restrict`: Constraints or restrictions beyond to check a subset of the valid space.
+It only affects the verify command.
+The restrict command accepts a list of conditions to restrict.

-* `lec`: It is a verification-only step that checks that all the arguments are logically equivalent.
+* `lec`: It is a formal verification step that checks that all the arguments are logically equivalent.
 The difference with `verify` is that it also accepts functions (only). `lec` does not include the reset state.
 The first argument is the gold model, the rest are implementation.
 This matters because the gold model unknown output bit checks against any value for the equivalent implementation bit.

-* `restrict`: Constraints or restrictions beyond to check a subset of the valid space.
-It only affects the verify command.
-The restrict command accepts a list of conditions to restrict.

 ```pyrope